|

 jargon.
 Above all else, were the entries good enough to appear on

+this page?
 On the day that the final shortlist was judged,

 there was the usual tactical voting.
 There was the inevitable wrangling